zachHFT/Optimal-Cryptocurrency-Trading-Strategies/README.md

 - The data will be saved in a folder named 'Binance_OHLC' located within a 'Data' folder within your project folder.
 If you do not have such folders, create some.
 (If you are familiar with chdir python function to change and work with your choice directory you can ignore this remark).

 - The code in get_uptodate_binance_data.py contains a global variable 'main_directory' which has the name of my project folder I am working on.
 I recommend you call your project folders with the same name.

-- If you don't want to get your hands dirty (which is understandable) navigating through the code to download the data, simply download a set of the date at this link: https://drive.switch.ch/index.php/s/URDxQbEv8LqSkB2

 ## Data Cleaning